 Medical Dosimetry - Certificate

+A shortage of training programs exist in the field, which causes a shortage of dosimetrists.
+This program will aim to provide a supply of well-trained dosimetrists who will be able to meet the needs of radiation oncology facilities in the local area and beyond.
 The Medical Dosimetry program is designed to train personnel in the discipline of dosimetry within a radiation oncology environment, and to prepare them to take the Certified Medical Dosimetrists board examination.

 The mission of the Medical Dosimetry Certificate Program is to prepare professionals in the field of Medical Dosimetry with students receiving broad education and training in all aspects of the profession.
 This will include critical thinking, clinical competence, effective communication, and professionalism as they apply to the field of Medical Dosimetry.
 The program encourages intellectual, physical, social, and spiritual development by emphasizing these goals in its curriculum, which are reflected in the mission statements of the School of Allied Health Professions, Loma Linda University, and Loma Linda University Medical Center - “To Make Man Whole”.